Battalion tactical group: Advantages and disadvantages

 The combination of different weapons systems including heavy ones at a low organisational level allows heavy artillery bombardments to be laid on more easily and makes them available for use tactically.
 As such, a BTG can engage opposing units out to a longer range than, for example, a US Brigade Combat Team (BCT), which does not have heavy weapons devolved down to it.
 Up to two BTGs can compose a brigade in the Russian army.
 Divisions and regiments have been superseded by brigades.

 However, the basic BTG's relative lack of manpower (they deploy with about 200 infantrymen) means it is not designed to hold ground but to continually inflict casualties while remaining mobile.
-This makes it reliant upon Marines, VDV and other troops such as paramilitaries (pro-Russian militias in the Donbass war) to hold ground or provide security along the flanks and rear.
-That said its a flexible tactical formation and additional infantry can be added if needed / available as the mission requires.
+This makes it reliant upon Marines, VDV and other troops such as paramilitaries (pro-Russian militias in the War in Donbas) to hold ground or provide security along the flanks and rear.

 By Russian law, conscripts are not allowed to serve in BTGs outside of Russia.
 Outside of Russia, the troops of a BTG serve on a volunteer basis.
 The limited manpower of the BTG makes the commanders less likely to engage in urban combat than a BCT commander.
 As they derive their manpower and equipment primarily through the cannibalisation of a larger unit, their sustainability in long-term operations is also in doubt.
-The role for attacking Urban enviroments in Russian doctrine is normally caried out by Marines and VDV(Airborne), this is even more so after 1st battle of Grosny.